arobson/rabbot/docs/receiving.md

   content: { "type": "Buffer", "data": [ ... ] }, // raw buffer of message body
   body: , // this could be an object, string, etc - whatever was published
-  type: "" // this also contains the type of the message published }
+  type: "" // this also contains the type of the message published
+  quarantine: true|false // indicates the message arrived on a poison queue }
 ```